black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 111
 Fighting each type of monster will use similar logic.
 Create an empty function called goFight to manage this logic.

+# Step 112
+In your fightSlime function, set fighting equal to 0 - the index of slime in the monsters array.
+Remember that you already declared fighting earlier in your code, so you do not need let or const here.

+On the next line, call the goFight function.